 Money Matters: U.S. dollars are accepted in Playa del Carmen and other areas in the Mayan Riviera.
 (In fact, most businesses prefer payment in U.S. dollars.)
 It's often wise to carry a few U.S. dollars in small denominations for tips and quick snacks.
 Be aware, though, that U.S. coins are not accepted.
 ATM machines are available in Playa del Carmen for withdrawing Mexican pesos.
 Credit cards (especially Visa and Mastercard) and travelers checks are generally accepted by larger businesses.
 However, smaller operations often require purchases in cash.

 Food and Drink: If your stomach hasn't been exposed to a full range of bacteria, you would be wise to take precautions about what you eat and drink in the Riviera Maya.
 Having said that, don't let a few microbes stand in the way of enjoying the increasingly varied and creative cuisine of Playa del Carmen.
 The water supply is chlorinated, but tap water should be avoided, especially since bottled water (and beer) is widely available.
 Almost all of the area's restaurants that cater to tourists use bottled water in their food preparation and for serving their customers (including for ice).
 They also are required to observe strict hygiene standards.
-The same high standards apply to the snacks and drinks you'll be served on the Paso Doble.
+The same high standards apply to the snacks and drinks you'll be served on the Paso Doble and Pacific Breeze.

 Electricity: 110 volts AC (the same as the United States and Canada) is the standard in Playa del Carmen, as well as other parts of Mexico.